-The Local Highway Authority advice is that, in its view, the impacts of the development on highway safety would not be unacceptable, and when considered cumulatively with other developments, the impacts on the road network would not be severe.
-Based on the information provided, the development therefore does not conflict with paragraph 115 of the National Planning Policy Framework (December 2023), subject to the conditions and/or planning obligations outlined in this report.

-The proposed re-instatement of the access to Ashby Folville results in the closure of an existing access on the corner of Gaddesby Lane and Station Road.
-This is acceptable to the LHA and will be conditioned.

-The LHA note on Dwg No 1546(3) P10 Rev I that the access now meets Station Road at a perpendicular angle to the highway.
-This is therefore acceptable to the LHA.

-The LHA note that the site will remain private and not be offered for adoption as publicly maintainable highway.
-Given that the site is to be private and is of a width suitable for two-way traffic, the LHA have no objections.

-Public Footpath I91 runs through the proposed development.
-The LHA are also concerned about the phasing of the development and the provision of the alternative Footpath.
-A scheme for the treatment of the Public Footpath should be provided which includes how access to the Footpath will be retained during the development phase and the details of the permanent diversion (as above).
+- 7.3 The Local Highway Authority (LHA) advice is that, in its view, the impacts of the development on highway safety would not be unacceptable, and when considered cumulatively with other developments, the impacts on the road network would not be severe.
+Based on the information provided, the development therefore does not conflict with paragraph 115 of the National Planning Policy Framework (December 2023), subject to the conditions and/or planning obligations outlined in this report. - 7.4 As the original Manor House access is existing and is permitted to be used by the Lodge the LHA does not require any further details regarding this access.
+The LHA advise the LPA that a suitable condition should be imposed to secure the closure of the northern access. - 7.5 The LHA note that the access to the new dwellings would meet Station Road at a perpendicular angle to the highway.
+This is acceptable to the LHA. - 7.6 The LHA note that the site will remain private and not be offered for adoption as publicly maintainable highway but is of a width suitable for two-way traffic. - 7.7 Public Footpath I91 runs through the proposed development.
+The LHA have advised that a scheme for the treatment of the Public Footpath should be provided which includes how access to the Footpath will be retained during the development phase and the details of the permanent diversion.
 The LHA would expect the new alternative route to be provided at the outset, either as a temporary diversion or as the confirmed permanent diversion.
-This however can be dealt with via a condition.

-7.3 Historic England
+7.8 Historic England